ikeikeikeike/celery-tracker/docs/source/index.rst

 ..
-Celery SendStats documentation master file, created by sphinx-quickstart on Thu Aug 23 19:36:38 2012.
+Celery Tracker documentation master file, created by sphinx-quickstart on Thu Aug 23 19:36:38 2012.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Celery SendStats's documentation
+Celery Tracker's documentation
 ============================================

 Contents: